-A designated course of action is required when critical limits are exceeded.
-Having clear, concise corrective actions established allows for an organisation to prevent outcomes that would have resulted in serious health and safety risks.
-This prevents any goods or products of any kind being circulated for sale and consumption.
+- Corrective actions – a designated course of action is required when critical limits are exceeded.
+By establishing clear, concise corrective actions, outcomes will be prevented that otherwise could result in serious health and safety risks.
+This prevents any hazardous goods or products of any kind being circulated for sale and consumption.

-All HACCP systems require testing to make sure that all critical control points are serving their intended purpose.
+- Fully functional systems – all HACCP systems require testing to make sure that all critical control points are serving their intended purpose.
 By validating testing procedures, plants can ensure they are providing safe products.
-By reviewing the entire HACCP plan, your organisation can move forward with confidence, knowing that risk reduction efforts are verified and validated.
-The verification process can require advanced testing and analysis, including tasks such as record revision, scientific sampling, testing and analysis with the view to assuring accuracy throughout all aspects of the organisation’s HACCP.
+By reviewing the entire HACCP plan with the guidance of QMS, your organisation can move forward with confidence, knowing that risk reduction efforts are verified and validated.
+The verification process can require advanced testing and analysis, including tasks such as record revision, scientific sampling, testing and analysis with the view to assuring accuracy throughout all aspects of your HACCP.

 - Robust records – regulations dictate that detailed record keeping be kept for all hazard analysis and HACCP plans.
 This allows a clear view of every action that occurs with respect to the established HACCP plan, including monitoring, control and identification of critical point deviation.
 Implementation of comprehensive record keeping validates the daily work, ensuring compliance with regulatory requirements in all stages, all the time.